ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 // The user's email address.
 The special value **me** can be used to indicate the authenticated user. string userId = "me";

-// ID of the thread to trash or untrash. string sentMessageThreadId = "<THREAD_ID";
+// ID of the thread to trash or un-trash. string sentMessageThreadId = "<THREAD_ID";

 log:print("Trash thread");